-PARKING: IDF will cover the cost of parking at the zoo.
+PARKING: IDF will provide complimentary parking at the zoo.

 If entering from Route 9, Route 128 North or South, or Storrow Drive, follow Zoo signs for parking.

 If entering from I93 North or South of Boston, parking for the zoo is on the left, entrance to the zoo is on the right.
 If the lot is full, stay straight on Franklin Park Road, and there is additional parking on your right.